Madsir/madsirstudio.github.io/README.md

 Space Toots: Eat space jellies get gas, and toot.
 Propel your way through the spacescapes.
 Beware!
 These spacescapes contain meteoric hazards as well as time and gravity-altering catalysts.

 [POST PRODUCTION]
-(DEMO) Remote Agent: Far out in the remote wilderness lives an agent whose aerospace monitoring station has been attacked by an unknown source.
+(Demo available) Remote Agent: Far out in the remote wilderness lives an agent whose aerospace monitoring station has been attacked by an unknown source.
 Left with no means of communication, he is forced to leave his station and seek help.
 As his journey begins, however, it becomes clear that whatever source destroyed his monitoring station has also unleashed a strange, new chaos across the land.

 **UNITY ASSETS**

-Cutscheme 2D/3D - Cutscene System: Easily create and control cutscenes.
+Cutscheme (2D/3D) - Cutscene System: Easily create and control cutscenes.
 Infinite camera shots.
 Can control multiple cutscenes in one scene.

 Utterer - Dialogue and Subtitle System: Easily create and control dialogue.
 Customizable.
 Infinite utters.
 Comes with Utterer Languages localization system.